ZachSaucier/Just-Read/README.md

 Just Read Premium uses a slightly modified structure and selectors.
 Check these common errors to help ease the translation process:

 - Local fonts built into Just Read have been removed.
 Please load from an external link (like Google Fonts) if you wish to have custom fonts.
-- Please update your stylesheet to include the [new segment hider CSS](https://gist.github.com/ZachSaucier/a34bca134e2a2fcd33cb433354dddd3b) if you included the segment hider CSS before.
-This is because some of Just Read's premiums features use class names that may be hidden using the old version.
+- `hide-segments.css` is now loaded separately from the default stylesheet.
+If you don't want it enabled, please uncheck the box that says 'Use hide-segments.css' on the Options page.
+If you include an old version of the segment hider CSS in your theme, please remove it for premium because some of Just Read's premiums features use class names that may be hidden using the old version.
 - Most selectors previously affecting `.simple-container` should now affect `.simple-article-container` instead.
 - When you're adding comments, the comments section is a default 300px in width.
 This works fine with the default 600px article width inside of the 1000px width parent container, but if you have edited the widths they may have to be changed to accommodate comments if desired.
 - There are new elements that may need styling if your theme varies much from the default, such as `.simple-comments` and all of its children for adding comments, `.simple-share` (the share button), `.pause-scroll` for auto-scrolling, and `.simple-find` for the search functionality.